 Pursuant to 30 CFR 585.200(b), the Lessee has the right to one or more project easements, without further competition, for the purpose of installing gathering, transmission, and distribution cables, pipelines, and appurtenances on the OCS, as necessary for the full enjoyment of the lease, and under applicable regulations in 30 CFR Part 585.
 As part of submitting a COP for approval, the Lessee may request that one or more easement(s) be granted by the Lessor.
-If the Lessee requests that one or more easement(s) be granted when submitting a COP for approval, such project easements will be granted by the Lessor in accordance with the Act and applicable regulations in 30 CFR Part 585 upon approval of the COP in which the Lessee has demonstrated a need for such easements.
+If the Lessee requests that one or more easement(s) be granted by the Lessor.
+If the Lessee regulations in 30 CFR Part 585 upon approval of the COP in which the Act and applicable regulations in 30 CFR Part 585 upon approval of the COP in which the Lessee has demonstrated a need for such easements.
 Such easements must be in a location acceptable to the Lessor, and will be subject to such conditions as the Lessor may require.
 The project easement(s) that would be issued in conjunction with an approved COP under this lease will be described in Addendum "D" to this lease, which will be updated as necessary.